Tenure and Promotion Guidelines

-- The Provost reviews application materials and recommendations forwarded from the faculty, department, and college.
-The Provost may consult with the University academic leadership regarding the application and recommendation, and then makes the final recommendation regarding the granting of tenure or denial of tenure to the President.
+- The provost reviews application materials and recommendations forwarded from the faculty, department, and college.
+The provost may consult with the University academic leadership regarding the application and recommendation, and then makes the final recommendation regarding the granting of tenure or denial of tenure to the president and Enrollment management.

 - After the President approves recommendations for tenure, the Office of Academic Affairs shall forward recommendations to grant tenure for consideration by the University of Louisiana System Board of Supervisors.
 Final authority for granting tenure shall rest with the Board of Supervisors for the University of Louisiana System.
 Under no circumstances shall tenure status be achieved without specific action of the Board of Supervisors.

-- The Provost informs the applicant prior to the end of the academic year about the status of the decision to recommend or deny the granting of tenure.
+- The provost informs the applicant prior to the end of the academic year about the status of the decision to recommend or deny the granting of tenure.
 Faculty who are denied tenure receive a notice of terminal appointment.
-A faculty member who is denied tenured will terminate employment at the completion of the following academic year.
+A faculty member who is denied tenure will terminate employment at the completion of the following academic year.

 Academic administrators at the level of dean or higher are frequently appointed with academic rank (typically associate professor or professor) and tenure in a specific discipline.
-A request to offer tenure with appointment must have prior approval by the System President.
+A request to offer tenure with appointment must have prior approval by the system president.
 In the employment of certain academic administrators such as department heads, directors, or deans where the offer of employment does not include immediate tenure, it should be stipulated that a tenure review shall be performed within one to three years by the administrator’s immediate supervisor.
 This evaluation should include, among other factors a review of specific provisions stipulated at time of employment.
-The review of a dean shall be made by the Provost/Vice President for Academic Affairs and Enrollment Management with input from department heads in his/her college or school, while the review of a department head shall be made by his/her dean with input from faculty within the department.
+The review of a dean shall be made by the provost with input from department heads in his/her college or school, while the review of a department head shall be made by his/her dean with input from faculty within the department.